Frequently Asked Questions

 Still have questions?
 Contact Us

-The first month of the program covers the basics and includes lessons on the different types of doctors, how to take a medical history, how to create a SOAP note, and habits that successful medical students and doctors all share.
-In months 2-9, students will rotate through different shadowships, similar to how medical students rotate through clerkships.
-As a students in the PreMedSKL program will rotate through the following specialties:
+The first month of each semester will review how different types of doctors think, how to take a medical history and create a SOAP note, and habits that successful medical students and doctors all share.
+In months 1, 2 and 3 of each semester students will rotate through different shadowships, similar to how medical students rotate through clerkships.
+The following is the PreMedSKL specialty rotation schedule:

 Month 2 – Ophthalmology (these doctors are eye surgeons).

-Month 3 – Cardiology (these doctors take care of patients with heart diseases such as ischemic heart disease, myocarditis and valvular heart disease).
+Month 3 – Cardiology (including heart diseases such as ischemic heart disease, myocarditis and abnormal heart valves).

-Month 4 – Gasteroenterology (these doctors take care of patients with stomach and bowel problems like ulcers, Crohn’s disease and cancers).
+Month 6 – Gastroenterology (including patients with stomach and bowel problems like ulcers, Crohn’s disease and cancers).

-Month 9 – General Surgery (these surgeons treat patients with acute problems such as appendicitis, lung and breast cancers).
+Month 8 – General Surgery (including problems such as appendicitis, lung and breast cancers).

 Upon successful completion of each course, a certificate will be awarded, there are three courses per semester.
 These certificates are not university credits, but show your interest in, commitment to, and completion of materials relevant to a career in medicine.
 Certificates are provided by our sister site MEDSKL.

-The PreMedSKL curriculum has been designed to be a collaborative step-by-step process.
+The PreMedSKL curriculum has been designed to be a collaborative step-by-step process that is easily incorporated into the school year.
 It will require a 2-3 hour commitment per week.
+This includes a 45 minute zoom session with our medical students and residents.

 The core curriculum will consist of both pre-recorded lessons that can be consumed at your convenience and live monthly sessions which will be done in a group setting through Zoom.
 In addition, there will be weekly live office hours sessions where medical students and doctors will be able to answer your questions about the core material and your personal journey.
 Finally, there will be patient simulations – similar to the ones used in medical schools – that you will be given access to.